 The following discussion of the NCP has been organized in the same manner as the FAA's 2008 ROA.
 The 2018 and 2023 NEM are based on empirical data reflecting the current implementation status of these noise abatement measures.
-The United State Air Force's Record of Decision for the F-35A Operational Basing Environmental Impact Statement (USAF EIS)6 agreed to adhere to the 2008 NCP.
+The United States Air Force's Record of Decision for the F-35A Operational Basing Environmental Impact Statement (USAF EIS)5 agreed to adhere to the 2008 NCP.

-Note that the Airport is currently undergoing an update to the NCP.
-Submission of the updated NCP to the FAA is anticipated to occur in late 2019 or early 2020.
+Submission of the updated NCP to the FAA is anticipated to occur in early 2020.
 A determination of program compliance with Part 150, by the FAA, is followed by a 180-day approval period for any new NCP.